flp/sensors-akka-tutorial/README.md

 # Mock Traffic Monitoring System
 Tutorial for Akka and Akka HTTP.
+[Link to blog post](https://franklinpearsall.com/getting-started-with-akka-and-akka-http-building-a-mock-traffic-monitoring-system/).

 Start the server and actor system:
 ```